-He began work with GREFA, a non-profit organization that operates one of the largest wildlife hospitals in Europe.
+He began working with GREFA, a non-profit organization that operates one of the largest wildlife hospitals in Europe.
 This experience increased his awareness of the conservation issues, and returned to university to earn a Masters degree in Conservation Biology.
-He based his thesis on the causes of the disappearance of the Red Kite in the Canary Islands.
+He based his thesis on the causes of the extinction of the Red Kite in the Canary Islands.

 After some additional years of experience working in wildlife rescue centers, Yeray Seminario was invited to participate in an internship with the International Bird Rescue in California.
 Here he learned new treatments and rehabilitation techniques for seabirds and waterbirds.
 On completing the internship, Yeray received a call to be part of an IFAW rescue team in Argentina.
 There, the team took care of more than 600 birds in an unfortunate oil-spill.